christiancajiao/fortex/README.md

 # INSTALL

-copy the repositorie and then in command shell run:
+copy the repository  and then in command shell run:

 npm install